Charity Skydive FAQs

 A deposit of £50 reserves your place.
 You'll then receive a link to download our Booking Confirmation Form which needs to be completed in order to confirm your place.

-We ask all our participants to commit to a minimum fundraising total of £550.
+We have a suggested fundraising pledge of £550 and our fundraising team will be on hand every step of the way to help you meet your target!
 There are a variety of ways in which you can easily meet and exceed this target.
 Ten days prior to your jump date, £350 is due to the charity.
 The remaining £200 is due six weeks after the date of your jump (although you can raise it all beforehand if you prefer).

 Our fundraising team are always on hand to support you through every step of your fundraising journey to offer help and advice, and can provide you with a wide range of fundraising materials including sponsor forms, collection cans, posters and much more.